computing-mq/mlrg/README.md

-## Machine Learning Reading Group
+## MQU Machine Learning Reading Group
-## Department of Computing, Macquarie University

-The reading group has been running weekly for several years (although we've only set up this github page in 2018).
+The reading group has been running weekly for several years within the [Department of Computing](http://comp.mq.edu.au), [Macquarie University](https://www.mq.edu.au/) (although we've only set up this github page in 2018).

 We meet on Wednesday afternoons, 2.00-3.30pm in the Department's seminar room: [9WW